DuarteSJ/NoteIST/REPORT.md

 - **Master Key**: Stored only in the memory of the client, derived from the user’s password and a salt.

 **Encryption and Trust Model for the Servers:**
-The AppServer and DbServer are treated as untrusted entities regarding note content.
+The AppServer and DBServer are treated as untrusted entities regarding note content.
 Sensitive data (note title and content) remains encrypted throughout all operations.
 This ensures end-to-end encryption where only the client can decrypt the content.

 **Authentication and Request Handling:**
 - Requests are authenticated using the user’s private key, with each request digitally signed to ensure integrity and non-repudiation.